 The titer, or amount, of RF is measured using international units per milliliter (IU/mL).
 The normal range of RF can vary, but it’s typically less than 14 IU/mL.

 Sometimes people without any health problems produce a small amount of RF.
 However, this is rare, only being documented in

-According to the Mayo Clinic, other illnesses that can cause higher-than-normal levels of rheumatoid factor include:
+Other health issues that can cause higher-than-normal levels of RF include:

-Physicians commonly order this test for patients who have symptoms of rheumatoid arthritis.
-Symptoms of this disease include:
+Doctors commonly order this test for people who have symptoms of RA, which include: